 The analyses performed by Volpe Brown Whelan are not necessarily indicative of actual value, which may be significantly more or less favorable than suggested by such analyses.
 Such analyses were prepared solely as part of Volpe Brown Whelan's analysis of the fairness of the consideration from a financial point of view to Discreet.
 The analyses do not purport to be appraisals or to reflect the prices at which Discreet might actually be sold.
-Because such estimates are inherently subject to uncertainty, there can be no assurances or guarantees as to their accuracy.
+Because such estimates are inherently subject to uncertainty, none of Discreet, Autodesk, Volpe Brown Whelan nor any other person assumes responsibility for their accuracy.
 Consequently, the Volpe Brown Whelan analyses described herein should not be viewed as determinative of the opinion of the Discreet Board with respect to the value of Discreet or of whether the Autodesk Board or the Discreet Board would have been willing to agree to a different level of consideration.